SpaceXpanse/Whitepaper/README.md

 **SpeXID**
 Open source
 Non-profit - Foundation operated
-- An application built on the platform, that turns each reserved name into a secure digital identity similar to NameID
+- An application built on the blockchain, that turns each reserved name into a secure digital identity similar to NameID

 **Metalog Social Network**
 Open source